 - Beans: use any beans of your choice – garbanzo, black, pinto, white, cannellini, adzuki, etc.

-- Aromatics: substitute any onion: yellow, white, or red or use shallots.
+- Aromatics: substitute any onion: yellow, white, red, or shallots.

-- Water: can substitute some or all of the water with chicken or vegetable broth.
+- Water: substitute some or all of the water with chicken or vegetable broth.